benashford/rust-lazysort/README.md

 Available via [crates.io](https://crates.io/crates/lazysort).

-Requires a recent Rust 0.13 nightly build.
+Requires a recent Rust nightly build.
+The current version has been pretty-much automatically translated through recent Rust changes, as such it might not be entirely idiomatic.

 ## Usage